 A Hundred.
 Times.
 A Day.

 (I'm not there quite yet.
 I don't have a million "fans."
-I have close to 900,000 followers on Facebook, (roughly 890,000 of whom are filtered out from any one post because of the FB algorithm) but most of them are just there for puns and memes and have little interest in anything else I post.
+I have close to 900,000 followers on Facebook, (roughly 890,000 of whom are filtered out from any one post because of the FB algorithm), and most of them are just there for puns and memes and have little interest in anything else I post.
 I'd say on an average day I see twenty to thirty people try to pick a fight with me of SOME stripe or another––usually in the comments.
 Often it's pretty low key.
 They just want to say their piece and if I ignore their comment, it's over.
 But we're getting there.
-A little more every month. )
+A little more every month.)